ashleymcmamanamon/src/README.md

 - Fixed title, doh.
 - Centers window when opening to make viewing easier, also more professional.
 - Add fps counter in console.
+- Added TODO file in root.
+- Time for research on making an ocean!
+-
  *Working on FPS Counter 13/50 lines complete*

 - collabgames